 Pharmaceutical Distribution.
+The current focus for the Cryoport Express® System also includes the area of pharmaceutical distribution.
 There are a significant number of therapeutic drugs and vaccines currently or anticipated soon to be undergoing clinical trials.
 After the FDA approves them for commercial marketing, it will be necessary for the manufacturers to have a reliable and economical method of distribution to the physician who will administer the product to the patient.
 It is likely that the most efficient and reliable method of distribution will be to ship a single dosage to the administering physician.
 These drugs are typically identified to individual patients and therefore will require a complete tracking history from the manufacturer to the patient.
 The most reliable method of doing this is to ship a unit dosage specifically for each patient.
 If such drugs require maintenance at frozen or cryogenic temperatures, each such shipment will require a frozen or cryogenic shipping package.
 Cryoport can provide the technology to meet this anticipated need.